 A potential purchaser should be aware that if Hak Milik land is purchased simultaneously with the grant of a Hak Pakai, then the tax payable will be calculated at 10% for each transaction, both for the transfer of the Hak Milik and on the grant of the Hak Pakai, making the total tax payable for the transaction at least 20% of the value of the NJOP of the land.

 |Income Tax (PPh): 2.5%||Land and building acquisition duty (BPHTB): 5%|

 |Land and Building Tax (PBB): 0.5% from taxable sale value||Luxury goods sales tax: 20%|

 |Agent’s Commission: 5.5% (5% + 10% PPN)||Notary Fees: 1% – 2.5%|

-The above information is provided as a guide only.
-The above information does not constitute and is not to be relied on as legal and/or taxation advice.
+*The above information is provided as a guide only and does not represent all property sales and is not to be relied on as legal and/or taxation advice because different notaries may charge differently.
 Before entering into any transaction you should always discuss the relevant Indonesian legal, regulatory and taxation obligations with qualified advisors.